marijnh/Eloquent-JavaScript/01_values.md

-The way strings are ordered is roughly alphabetic, but not really what you'd expect to see in a dictionary: uppercase letters are always "less" than lowercase ones, so `"Z" < "a"`, and non-alphabetic characters (!, -, and so on) are also included in the ordering.
+The way strings are ordered is roughly alphabetic, but not really what you'd expect to see in a dictionary: uppercase letters are always "less" than lowercase ones, so `"Z" < "a"`, and nonalphabetic characters (!, -, and so on) are also included in the ordering.
 When comparing strings, JavaScript goes over the characters from left to right, comparing the ((Unicode)) codes one by one.